 Mélodie Daoust has wanted to compete at the Olympic Games since she realized hockey was her passion.
 Her dream came true at Sochi 2014 where she scored one goal in Canada’s 3-1 semifinal victory over Switzerland, en route to the gold medal.
-She made her debut in the maple leaf in 2009 when she was a member of the silver medal-winning team at the IIHF U-18 Women’s World Championship.
-Daoust competed for the National Women’s Team for the first time at the 2011 Four Nations Cup.
-She returned to the Four Nations Cup in 2016.
+She went on to be Canada’s leading scorer at PyeongChang 2018, totaling three goals and four assists, as the team won the silver medal.
+Daoust was named tournament MVP and one of three forwards on the media all-star team.

 After red-shirting McGill’s 2013-14 season – in which the team won the CIS title – to play with the national team, Daoust returned to the Martlets in 2014-15 but missed most of the season after undergoing ACL surgery, forcing her off the ice for six months.
-After first serving as captain in 2015-16, she retained that title for her final university season and won her third Gladys Bean Trophy as McGill’s female athlete of the year
+After first serving as captain in 2015-16, she retained that title for her final university season and won her third Gladys Bean Trophy as McGill’s female athlete of the year.

 A little more about Mélodie